praabindhp/Open_Address_Collision/README.md

 The Operations/Error Illustrated :

-    1. Collision handling by linearprobing
+    1. Collision Handling By Linearprobing

     2. Do You Wish To Continue